scottstanfield/newmac/readme.md

 Note:

 † **⌘,** for app preferences; **⌥⌘,** for system preferences.
-‡ Added in macOS Mojave (v10.14).
+‡ Why is this the only one disabled?
+§ Preserves the more valuable vertical space for code, since width is plentiful in 16:9.
-◊ Hold down control and zoom in/out with the mouse wheel, it's [magic](https://discussions.apple.com/thread/6869616).
+◊ Press control then two-finger swipe in/out on trackpad, it's [magic](https://discussions.apple.com/thread/6869616).

 1.2 Finder Preferences
 ----------------------